williamstern/interop/docs/getting_started.rst

 will include things like the flight boundaries and the details for the true targets.

+**Provide Human Judge Data**.
+The first step is to provide the manual judge data.
+Go to ``System > Edit Data``.
+Select ``Mission judge feedbacks >> add``.
+Fill out the object with the mission, user, and details about the team's performance, and then save.

 **Review Target Imagery**.
-The first step is to review any target imagery provided.
+The second step is to review any target imagery provided.
 This is used to review whether the provided image is acceptable, and whether human graded features are correct (e.g. emergent target description).
 It is not used to grade whether the target details are correct (done